noopkat/sparkfun-azure-iot-adventure/README.md

 static char pass[] = "[Your WiFi network WPA password or WEP key]";
 ```

-- Replace the placeholders with your WiFi name (SSID), WiFi password, and the device connection string you created at the beginning of this tutorial.
+- Replace the placeholders with your WiFi name (SSID) and WiFi password.
 Save with `Control-s`
 - Open up the file `connect_the_dots.cpp`.
 Look for the following lines of code and replace the placeholders connection information (this is the Device information that you've created when adding a new device id in the IoT Hub device registry):

 ```c